New College Interim President Corcoran has cancelled New Music New College. There will be no 2023–2024 season.

 We rely on the generosity of donors to keep us moving forward

-Over time our offerings have grown in number and scope—from our first one-off performances of John Cage’s Song Books and Pauline Oliveros’s Sonic Meditations, to more frequent concerts, to bringing in visiting artists, to creations of new experimental works, to our five-concert series, to partnerships with institutions like The Ringling and the Sarasota Orchestra, to our Artist Conversations, to workshops, to demonstrations at Booker/VPA High School, to our pre-concert talks, and now to mini-residencies.
+Over time our offerings have grown in number and scope—from our first one-off performances of John Cage’s Song Books and Pauline Oliveros’s Sonic Meditations, to more frequent concerts, to bringing in visiting artists, to creations of new experimental works, to our five-concert series, to partnerships with institutions like The Ringling, Sarasota Orchestra, ensembleNEWSRQ, and Sarasota Contemporary Dance, to our Artist Conversations, to workshops, to demonstrations at Booker/VPA High School, to our pre-concert talks, and now to mini-residencies.
 We are constantly self-evaluating and questioning: where shall we explore next, how can we better serve New College and the greater Sarasota community, how can we more effectively present the new and the unknown, and how can we deepen the conversation with our audiences and artists?

 We believe in the power of contemporary music to open our eyes and ears to new perspectives, to foster a community that values diverse experiences, and to help us imagine new possibilities, even as we acknowledge our historical roots.
 Of course, these are the virtues of a liberal arts education; they reflect NMNC’s identity as a vital part of New College of Florida.